-Formation Facies Rock Types, Grain Size, Sedimentary Structures Fossils Environments Schoharie Formation New Scotland siltstone that contains calcium carbonate and fine quartz sandstone trace fossils with body fossils present only at top of formation brachiopods cephalopods corals below fair-weather wave base well oxygenated bottom agitated by storm waves Carlisle Center Formation siltstone that contains a small amount of calcium carbonate rare body fossils some trace fossils moderately deep water soft bottom little current activity bottom rarely agitated Esopus Formation dark gray shale rich in silica chert rare body fossils some trace fossils deep water soft bottom little oxygen little current activity bottom rarely agitated Glenerie Limestone Kalkberg limestone rich in silica moderate number, similar to those found in Kalkberg Formation deeper water near deepest level reached by fair-weather waves bottom occasionally agitated Oriskany quartz sandstone that contains calcium carbonate large, thick-shelled brachiopods shallow water near the shore vigorous wave and current motion well agitated bottom Port Jervis Limestone New Scotland medium-grained limestone rich in clay & silica similar to those found in New Scotland Forma- tion deep water below motion of fair-weather waves made from layers of ash spread by powerful volcanic eruptions over eastern proto-North America.
+Rock Types, Grain Size, Formation Facies Sedimentary Structures Fossils Environments Schoharie Formation New Scotland siltstone that contains calcium carbonate and fine quartz sandstone trace fossils with body fossils present only at top of formation brachiopods cephalopods corals below fair-weather wave base, well oxygenated, bottom agitated by storm waves Carlisle Center Formation siltstone that contains a small amount of calcium carbonate rare body fossils some trace fossils moderately deep water, soft bottom, little current activity bottom rarely agitated Esopus Formation dark gray shale rich in silica chert rare body fossils some trace fossils deep water, soft bottom, little oxygen, little current activity, bottom rarely agitated Glenerie Limestone Kalkberg limestone rich in silica moderate number, similar to those found in Kalkberg Formation deeper water near deepest level reached by fair- weather waves, bottom occasionally agitated Oriskany Sandstone quartz sandstone that contains calcium carbonate large, thick-shelled brachiopods shallow water near the shore, vigorous wave and current motion, well agitated bottom Port Jervis Limestone New Scotland medium-grained limestone rich in clay & silica similar to those found in New Scotland Formation deep water below motion of fair-weather waves made from layers of ash spread by powerful volcanic eruptions over eastern proto-North America.
 The clay layers, called the Tioga ash beds, show us that there were at least three large volcanic eruptions during the early part of the Middle Devonian.
 We can trace these clay layers all the way to the Midwest, so we know the volcanic eruptions spread ash over a very wide area.
 Because they are so widespread, the ash layers are very useful in matching the ages of rock bodies that are far apart.
 A volcanic eruption lasts for only an instant of geologic time.
 Thus, if we can trace a volcanic ash into widely separated areas of the country, we can use it for very precise time correlations.
-The Onondaga Limestone was the last thick, widespread deposit of limestone in the Devonian of New York.
-It is relatively resistant to erosion compared to the rock above and below it, so it commonly stands above the rest of the landscape as an escarpment that runs east to west across the State.
-It is quarried extensively in New York, mainly for crushed stone, which is used in concrete and for other purposes.

-The Oriskany lies to the west of the Port Jervis, not on top of it.
-Found only near Port Jervis, NY.
+^{}The Oriskany lies to the west of the Port Jervis, not on top of it.